Alexander, How Will You Vote?

 As Thomas Jefferson warned about the “despotic branch,” “The Constitution … is a mere thing of wax in the hands of the judiciary which they may twist and shape into any form they please.”

-Like Cal Thomas and many other elder observers, I believe that Donald Trump is much more likely than Hillary Clinton to nominate constitutional constructionist judges to the Supreme Court — judges who’ll promote Liberty over tyranny.
+Like Cal Thomas and many other elder observers, I believe that Donald Trump is far more likely than Hillary Clinton to abide by his oath and nominate constitutional constructionist judges to the Supreme Court — judges who’ll promote Liberty over tyranny.

 For the record, I could not have imagined a year ago that Clinton, who has a lifelong record of lies along with a prolific record of corruption and catastrophic failures in partnership with her husband, could beat any Republican contender.
 Today, I’m much less certain.

 I would state emphatically that those who choose to sit this election out or “choose neither” are making a choice – to undermine the best prospect to advance Liberty.
 Choosing not to vote for the “lesser of two evils” is a vote for the greater of those evils.
 If you’re reluctant to vote for Trump, I understand.
-But at least cast your vote for the Supreme Court.
+But at least cast your vote for the Liberty, for our Constitution, for the Supreme Court and for Mike Pence.
 And make no mistake: A vote this year for a third-party candidate in any state where the Clinton v Trump contest is close constitutes a vote for Clinton and a third term for Obama.
 Period.

 After the conservative congressional advances across the nation in 2010 and again with historic gains in 2014, despite the needless presidential loss in 2012, throwing this year’s contest to Clinton will prove a disastrous blow to Liberty.